waffle-iron/rsquarelabs-core/README.md

 ## RoadMap
-You can find a detailed Roadmap of rl-core on the Wiki.
+You can find a detailed Roadmap of rsquarelabs-core [here](/milestones).

 ## Support
 We support universties and research labs to install, configure and setup rl-core